Gordon Brown: Personal life

 Brown's early girlfriends included journalist Sheena McDonald and Princess Margarita, the eldest daughter of exiled King Michael of Romania.
 At the age of 49, Brown married Sarah Macaulay in a private ceremony at his home in North Queensferry, Fife, on 3 August 2000.
 A daughter, Jennifer Jane, was born prematurely on 28 December 2001; she died on 7 January 2002, one day after experiencing a brain haemorrhage.
 The couple have two sons, John Macaulay (born 17 October 2003) and (James) Fraser (born on 18 July 2006).
 In November 2006, Fraser was diagnosed with cystic fibrosis.
 The Sun had learned of the situation in 2006 and published the story.
 In 2011, Brown stated he had wanted the details of his son's condition kept private and that the publication had left him "in tears".
 The Sun said they approached Brown and that discussion occurred with his colleagues who provided quotes to use in the article.

 Sarah Brown rarely made official appearances, whether with or without her husband.
 She is patron of several charities and has written articles for national newspapers related to this.
 At the 2008 Labour Party Conference, Sarah caused surprise by taking to the stage to introduce her husband for his keynote address.
-Since then her public profile has increased.
+After that, her public profile increased.

 Brown has two brothers, John Brown and Andrew Brown.
 Andrew has been Head of Media Relations in the UK for the French-owned utility company EDF Energy since 2004.
 Brown is also the brother-in-law of environmental journalist Clare Rewcastle Brown; he wrote a piece for The Independent supporting Clare's current environmental efforts on behalf of Sarawak.